 You will still use the Divorce Act if in the future you need to apply to the court to change the order issued as part of your divorce.
 In Nova Scotia, this order is usually called a Corollary Relief Order.

 No. The Divorce Act, and the process of divorce, only applies to couples who were married.
 Common law couples and registered domestic partners cannot use the Divorce Act when they break up, though there may be other court applications they can make if necessary.

 There are three ways you can begin the divorce process in Nova Scotia:

 If you have a lawyer, they will help you to start your divorce and file the necessary paperwork.
-If you are filing for divorce on your own, you can access the forms you need on the Courts of Nova Scotia website.
+If you are filing for divorce on your own, you can access the forms you need here.
 You should check with a lawyer or court staff, though, to make sure you are filing the proper forms needed in your case.
 Many Nova Scotia courts also offer a ‘Do-it-yourself Divorce Kit’ containing the forms needed for a divorce.
 You must contact the court where you will be filing your divorce to purchase a copy of the kit.

-You can also visit the Guide to Filing for Divorce in Nova Scotia.
+You can also visit the Guide to Getting a Divorce in Nova Scotia.

 In Canada, divorce is always based on the ground of ‘marital breakdown.’
 There are three ways to show that your marriage has broken down.
 These include:

 One year’s separation from your spouse: living “…separate and apart for at least one year immediately preceding the determination of the divorce”.